 Our commercial lease solicitors understand how important a positive landlord and tenant relationship is to maintain the smooth operation of your business.

-Our expertise includes the preparation of leases, advice on subletting, assignment and licensing, and advice on lease management, including rent reviews, dilapidations and renewals.
+Our expertise includes the preparation of leases, advice on subletting, assignment and licences to assign, and advice on lease management, including rent reviews, dilapidations and renewals.

 Commercial refinancing